 E.g. "default", "hover", "active"

 Figma had to release variants in order to release their interactive components feature.
-Variants were were born to handle interactive states like hover, active, and focus.
-Variants work best when the layer structure remains intact across everything in the set (if you're losing overrides, this might be why), which will be true in an overwhelming majority of cases when you're dealing with interactive states.
-These manifest as as changes to color, stroke width, and effects like shadow.
+Variants were were born to handle interactive states like hover and pressing.
+They work most reliably when the layer structure remains intact across every variant in the set (if you find you’re losing overrides when swapping variants, it could be your layer structure), which will be true in an overwhelming majority of cases when you're dealing with interactive states.
+These states manifest as changes in color, stroke width, and effects like shadow.
 Without a doubt, you should always, always, always reach for variants when componentizing interactive states.

 E.g. <span class="figma-component">◈ Icon / gear</span>, <span class="figma-component">◈ Icon / house</span>, <span class="figma-component">◈ Icon / pencil</span>

 Bonnie Kate Wolf wrote a massively helpful piece for DesignSystems.com titled "A complete guide to iconography."
 You should bookmark this one.
-There's not a publication date on the article, but I'm pretty confident it was written before Figma introduced their variants feature, because she describes only using slash naming, frames, and pages to organize icon components, despite using the word "variant" four times in the article (kinda funny, it's like she predicted the feature name)!
+There's not a publication date on the article, but I'm pretty confident it was written before Figma introduced their variants feature, because she describes only using slash naming, frames, and pages to organize icon components—despite using the word "variant" four times in the article!
+I find this kinda funny, it's like she predicted the feature name.

 Eventually, engineers are going to reference your Figma components so they can build the product in real life.
 As much as we can align our Figma components to the structures of the real web, built on HTML, the less translation work we create for our developer colleagues.